Princeton-CDH/cdh-ansible/README.md

 ## Revert last deploy

-To revert to previous deploy run, e.g.:
+To revert to previous deploy run call the `revert_deployment` playbook with a `host_group` matching the deploy you want to revert, e.g.:

 ```{bash}
 ansible-playbook -e host_group=mep_qa revert_deployment.yml
 ```
-This is not idempotent.
-Reversing it will require manual intervention.

 ## Overrides